Prague: Science, research and hi-tech centres

-The region city of Prague is an important centre of research.
-It is the seat of 39 out of 54 institutes of the Czech Academy of Sciences, including the largest ones, the Institute of Physics, the Institute of Microbiology and the Institute of Organic Chemistry and Biochemistry.
+The Prague metropolitan area is an important centre of research.
+It is the seat of 39 out of 54 institutes of the Czech Academy of Sciences, including the largest ones, the Institute of Physics, the Institute of Microbiology, and the Institute of Organic Chemistry and Biochemistry.
 It is also a seat of 10 public research institutes, four business incubators and large hospitals performing research and development activities such as the Motol University Hospital or Institute for Clinical and Experimental Medicine, which was the largest transplant center in Europe as of 2019.
 Universities seated in Prague (see section Colleges and Universities) also represent important centres of science and research activities.

 As of 2008, there were 13,000 researchers (out of 30,000 in the country, counted in full-time equivalents), representing a 3% share of Prague's economically active population.
-Gross expenditure on research and development accounted for €901.3 million (41.5% of country's total).
+Gross expenditure on research and development accounted for €901.3 million (41.5% of the country's total).

-Some well-known multinational companies have established research and development facilities in Prague, among them Siemens, Honeywell, Oracle, Microsoft and Broadcom.
+Some well-known multinational companies have established research and development facilities in Prague, among them Siemens, Honeywell, Oracle, Microsoft, and Broadcom.

-Prague was selected to host administration of the EU satellite navigation system Galileo.
-It started to provide its first services in December 2016 and full completion is expected by 2020.
+Prague was selected to host the administration of the EU satellite navigation system Galileo.
+It started to provide its first services in December 2016, and full completion is expected by 2020.

 Transport

-As of 2017, Prague's transport modal share by journey was 52% public transport, 24.5% by car, 22.4% on foot, 0.4% by bike and 0.5% by aeroplane.
+As of 2017, Prague's transport modal share by journey was 52% public transport, 24.5% by car, 22.4% on foot, 0.4% by bicycle and 0.5% by aeroplane.